 It has also emerged that the Resort has recently acquired part of St Leonard’s Farm which gives the Resort additional land adjoining the overflow car parks.
 Detailed information regarding the long term plans for this land is not yet available, however the Resort have stated that the purchase will form part of their long term short breaks accommodation strategy, suggesting that the Resort could be looking to construct additional accommodation as part of their aim to help reduce daily trips to and from the resort.

 What are your thoughts on these latest plans from Legoland Windsor Resort?
-Have your say on these latest plans over on the Attraction Source Forum.
+Have your say on our social media channels.
 We’ll be keeping a close eye on these latest developments and will bring you all the latest as we get it.